fulmicoton/fulmicoton.github.io/_posts/2013-08-10-pagecache.markdown

 	time cat ./free-willy-2.mpg > /dev/null

 The second time, you should get a pretty nice performance improvement.
-And that's sequential access we're doing here?
+And that's sequential access we're doing here!
+This trick is actually pretty legit.
 You can actually warmup files by cat'ing them to your good old `/dev/null`.

 # pmap to the rescue

-Assuming your database is using MMAP, pmap will actually give a nice picture of what's in your virtual memory.
+Assuming your database is using memory mapping (mmap), pmap will actually give a nice picture of what's in your virtual memory and help you a bit about how much of your database file are in RAM.
 The default parameters however won't be helpful to know how much of your files are in RAM.
 To know that, you need to stick it the `-x` param.

 	pmap -x <pid>